Logarithmic Space and Permutations: Pointer Machines

 Let $M \in$ NDPM($p$), $s \in C_M$ and $n\in \naturalN$ an input.
-We define $M_{s}(n)$ as $M$ with $n$ encoded as a string on its circular input tape (as $\star a_1 \hdots a_k$ for $a_1 \hdots a_k$ the binary encoding of $n$ and $a_{k+1} = a_0 = \star$) starting in the pseudo-configuration $s$ with $\#p_{i}=0$ for all $1 \leqslant i \leqslant p$ (that is, the pointers are initialized with the address of the symbol $\star$).
+We define $M_{s}(n)$ as $M$ with $n$ encoded as a string\footnote{Of course, one could do the exact same work taking binary words instead of integers.
+This choice of presentation was originally driven by Girard's will to enlighten that, among the infinitely many isomorphic representations of an integer, \enquote{none of them \textins{was} more \enquote{standard} than the others.}~\cite[p.~244]{girard2012}} on its circular input tape (as $\star a_1 \hdots a_k$ for $a_1 \hdots a_k$ the binary encoding of $n$ and $a_{k+1} = a_0 = \star$) starting in the pseudo-configuration $s$ with $\#p_{i}=0$ for all $1 \leqslant i \leqslant p$ (that is, the pointers are initialized with the address of the symbol $\star$).
 The pointers may be considered as variables that have been declared but not initialized yet.
-They are associated with \emph{memory slots} that store the values and are updated only when the pointer moves, so as the pointers did not moved yet, those memory slots haven't been initialized.
+They are associated with \emph{memory slots} that store the values and are updated only when the pointer moves, so as the pointers did not move yet, those memory slots haven't been initialized.
 The \emph{initial pseudo-configuration} $s$ initializes those $p$ registers, not necessarily in a faithful way (it may not reflect the values contained at $\#p_i$).
-The entry $n$ is \emph{accepted} (resp. \emph{rejected}) by $M$ with \emph{initial pseudo-configuration} $s \in C_M$ if after a finite number of transitions every branch of $M_s(n)$ reaches \textbf{accept} (resp. at least a branch of $M$ reaches \textbf{reject}).
+The entry $n$ is \emph{accepted} (resp.\ \emph{rejected}) by $M$ with \emph{initial pseudo-configuration} $s \in C_M$ if after a finite number of transitions every branch of $M_s(n)$ reaches \textbf{accept} (resp.\ at least a branch of $M$ reaches \textbf{reject}).
 We say that $M_s(n)$ halts if it accepts or rejects $n$ and that $M$ decides a set $S$ if there exists a pseudo-configuration $s \in C_M$ such that $M_s(n)$ accepts if and only if $n \in S$.

-As we will see, this notion of non-deterministic pointer machines is quite similar to the classical notion of multi-head finite automata:
+As we will see, this notion of non-deterministic pointer machines is similar to the classical notion of multi-head finite automata: